What Is The Importance Of Software Testing?

 - The Utilities Of The Samsung G800

-- Top 10 Websites To Download Free Softwares
+- Top 10 Websites To Download Free Software

 - Protect Your Cloud Environment While Providing Optimal Defenses And The Reduction Of Risk

-Right the first time when you release, it is almost always the preferred approach.
+The first time you release, it is almost always the preferred approach.
 Good Software Testing Results In Increased User Morale As mentioned above, fixing the bugs in the system before the release is preferred.
-Another benefit of doing this is that the user morale and confidence in the software are increased.
+Another benefit of doing this is increasing user morale and confidence in the software.
 Why is this?
-Well, let’s say Project A has completed, but software testing was not done very well.
+Project A was completed, but software testing was not done well.

-The software works, but not very well, but is still released to the users.
-They start using it, and even though it does some things well, there are still outstanding issues, so some parts don’t work as expected.
+The software works, but not very well, but it is still released to users.
+They started using it, and even though it does some things well, there are still outstanding issues, so some parts don’t work as expected.
 This results in the users getting frustrated with the tool, which is not good for the organization or the project team.
-The defects may eventually get fixed, but the reduced morale from the users will take time to heal.
+The defects may eventually get fixed, but the reduced morale of the users will take time to heal.

 Alternatively, Project B has been completed.
-They have spent more time on software testing, and when it is released, it has far fewer defects.
+They have spent more time on software testing, and it has far fewer defects when it is released.
 It has taken longer to produce due to the increased focus on testing, but once the users have it, it will work correctly, and they will be happy with the software.
 The testing effort and decision may be impacted by the organization you work for and other factors, but the benefits to user morale are high.

 Software Testing Matches The Product To The Requirements

 The final reason software testing is important is that it matches the software to the requirements.
-Software is built around the user requirements gathered during the analysis phase of the project.
-The analysis phase defines what the software is supposed to do.
-The developers aim to build from these requirements, but it’s the testing phase that checks that these requirements have been met.
+Software is built around the user requirements gathered during the project’s analysis phase, which defines what the software is supposed to do.
+The developers aim to develop from these requirements, but the testing phase checks that these requirements have been met.

-The testing is done against functional requirements – such as expected behavior and what needs to be done.
+The testing is done against functional requirements, such as expected behavior and what needs to be done.
 It checks that the software does what it is supposed to do and that nothing has been done incorrectly or left out.
-It also checks non-functional requirements – things such as load time and other performance measures.
+It also checks non-functional requirements, such as load time and other performance measures.

 What If We Didn’t Do Software Testing?

 One question people might wonder is, what if we didn’t do software testing?
 What if the developers just created the software and released it?
-That is one option – but I don’t think it’s a perfect one.
-It would rely on the developer actually creating low-defect software – which isn’t very likely.
+That is one option, but I don’t think it’s perfect.
+It would rely on the developer creating low-defect software – which isn’t very likely.

-All developers (myself included) think that their software is bug-free, but issues are always found in reality.
-Releasing the software without testing will mean a high risk of issues being found and the software not actually working.
+All developers (myself included) think their software is bug-free, but issues are always found in reality.
+Releasing the software without testing will mean a high risk of issues being found and the software not working.
 It would waste a lot of user time and effort when using it.
-It may actually result in more serious issues, such as security breaches, data loss, and corruption.
+It may result in more serious problems, such as security breaches, data loss, and corruption.

-In summary, the importance of software testing can be attributed to three areas – less maintenance, increased user morale, and matching to requirements.
-It results in high-quality software – which should be something all of us are aiming for.
-For more IT career tips and information on how YOU can improve YOUR IT career, such as project deployments, visit Complete IT Professional!
+In summary, software testing is important in three ways: it reduces maintenance, increases user morale, and matches requirements.
+It also results in high-quality software, which is what we should all aim for.
+For more IT career tips and information on how you can improve your IT career, such as project deployments, visit Complete IT Professional!